asiasayed/Information-Systems-Analysis-and-Design-2023/README.md

 A working prototype and full system design that demonstrates how a travel company can manage trips, customers, guides, and reports through an organized information system instead of spreadsheets.

----

-If you want, I can also generate:
-✅ a shorter README
-✅ a more technical version
-✅ a LinkedIn portfolio version
-✅ Hebrew version for academic upload.